 Ethics Title Card

-Procedures involving involving human subjects have been approved by the Institutional Review Board (IRB) or equivalent body at (insert Institutional Name).
+Procedures involving human subjects have been approved by the Institutional Review Board (IRB) at VU University Medical Center Amsterdam (insert Institutional Name).
+Primary cell isolation and blood collection of human subjects was performed after informed consent was obtained in accordance with the Declaration of Helsinki.

 Protocol